 Hi, I’m Diane, the author, and creator of this blog.
 After years of hard work I finally have my dream job – full time stay at home mom.
 I adore spending time with my family.
 I’m in my element when I’m outdoors hiking, snowboarding, stand up paddle boarding, and camping.
 I’m a passionate cook, an avid reader, and a huge fan of anything travel related.
 My parents always loved to travel and instilled the travel bug in me at a young age.
 Growing up my family moved a lot so life on the go has always been normal for me.

 My husband Chad is a restaurant owner, fisherman, snowboarder, chef, and the most wonderful husband and father in the world.
 He is an avid hunter and not only hunts but also processes his own meat and makes homemade sausage.
-Our freezer is always full of elk or deer.
+Our freezer is always full of elk, deer, and fish.
 Chad grew up completely opposite me.
 He lived in the same house from the time he was born until he moved away to college.

 I opened Chad’s eyes to travel not long after we met and he was instantly hooked.

 We went on so many adventures and traveled all over the world every chance we had, while still working full time and building our life in Colorado.

 After Eli joined our family, we knew we still wanted to travel but weren’t sure about the logistics of bringing a baby along.

 The opportunity to travel came when Eli was four weeks old.
 My brother’s wedding in Alaska was planned for two weeks after Eli’s due date and there was no way we could travel with a two-week-old baby.
 Well, it turned out that Eli arrived two weeks early.

 We were hesitant to even ask our pediatrician if we could bring Eli (we didn’t want him to think we were completely crazy).
 But, he surprised us by giving us the green light to go.
 So, off we went to Alaska for 10 days for my brother’s wedding when Eli was one-month-old.